e271828e/Flight.jl/prototypes/kernel/README.md

 macro-sequence in its final form, integrate → project → [sweep → guards →
 handlers] iterated to quiescence under `firing_budget` → all due `g` updates.
 The three per-event registers are plain vectors on the `Simulation`, and boundary zero derives fires-at-`t₀` from all-not-holding priors.

-Localization is absent: a sign-form guard detects at boundaries under the stand-in below.
+**Increment 7 — localization.** The runtime now consults the policy the probe
+recorded: a sign-form guard's crossing is bracketed by trial evaluations over the cubic Hermite interpolant and fired at a `t*` boundary strictly inside the frame.
+The frame loop runs §10.4's chain — arrival sweep and trigger, the θ = 0 validation with its epoch discriminator, the lazily-paid ẋₙ₊₁, ITP root-finding, the `t*` boundary as the off-tick §10.6 sequence, the remainder step targeting the indexed frame top — iterated under `localization_budget`, with `localization_tol` and `localization_budget` joining `firing_budget` as validated deployment keywords.
+The stand-ins table empties.

     julia --project=. test/runtests.jl